Mac Basics: Dictation lets you speak text instead of typing

 About Dictation and privacy

-You can choose to turn off the dictation feature at any time.
-To do so, open System Preferences, click Dictation & Speech, and then click Off in the Dictation section.
-If you turn off Dictation, Apple will delete your User Data, as well as your recent voice input data.
-Older voice input data that has been disassociated from you may be retained for a period of time to generally improve Dictation and other Apple products and services.
+You can choose to turn off or change your preferences for Dictation at any time by going to the Dictation & Speech pane within System Preferences.
+If you turn off Dictation, or switch from using server-based Dictation to Mac-based Dictation, Apple will delete your User Data, as well as your recent voice input data, from Apple’s servers.
+Older voice input data that has been disassociated from you may be retained for a period of time to generally improve Dictation and Siri functionality in Apple products and services.
 This voice input data may include audio files and transcripts of what you said and related diagnostic data, such as hardware and operating system specifications and performance statistics.